wouterpeere/GHEtool/docs/sources/gui/gui_new_options.md

 # How to add new options in the GUI?
 The GUI is based on pages which consists of categories which consists of options.
 An example for a page is the borehole resistance page.
-Where the fluid data category can be found.
+Here the fluid data category can be found.
 This category has a double spin box option to set the mass flow rate.
-The order in which the options are created is also the tab order.
+The order in which the options are put in the gui_structure.py document is also the order in which they will appear in the GUI itself
+(and with the correct tab order).

+On this page, one can find how one can create a page, an aim and a category - the structural elements.
+Then, the different options (float box, integer box, button box, list box, filename, function button and hint) are explained.
+This page ends with an explanation

+## Structural elements
+All the objects below (being pages, aims and categories) serve as the backbone of the GUI and can hence be interpreted as structural elements.

-## Page
+### Page
 To create a page the Page class has to be imported from [.\GHEtool\gui\gui_classes.py](https://github.com/wouterpeere/GHEtool/blob/main/GHEtool/gui/gui_classes.py).
 Then a default widget parent has to be set.
 This can be just copied from the previous pages or set to `default_parent`.